sanchda/simple_server/readme.md

 At every state, the client must acknowledge that they understand the server state machine by specifying the current state.
 This is the first byte of every transaction.
-Transaction payloads are preceeded by a two-byte length parameter (not in network order, for simplicity!) which communicates the payload length in bytes.
+Transaction payloads are preceeded by a two-byte length parameter which communicates the payload length in bytes.
 Payloads are interpreted relative to the current state, so the current design has no need to consider payload types.

 The server will respond with a single-byte indicating whether the transition failed (-1) or succeeded (0).
 It doesn't really matter, but close transactions